Itaiweisman/vcs-infinidat-volumes/readme.md

 The Linux/AIX deployment is based on Python module of REST (REST::Client - https://metacpan.org/pod/REST::Client). the package was build with version 273 of it. resource deployment scripts include the package installation.
 REST Client has to be compiled with the Perl distribution released with Veritas cluster installation (VRTSperl).
 With the Windows version of the plugin, InfiniBox shell (Infinishell) is being used, which can be obtained from repo.infinidat.com (version 4.0 onwards is supported)
 The plugin can be installed after having Veritas Cluster installed.
+Note - no support for Windows with volumes

 ## Installing